Spring 2016 rulemaking agenda

 Payday, auto title, and similar lending products

 In the next several weeks the Bureau expects to release a Notice of Proposed Rulemaking to address consumer harms from practices related to payday loans, auto title loans, and other similar credit products, including failure to determine whether consumers have the ability to repay without default or reborrowing and certain payment collection practices.
 The Bureau convened a SBREFA panel in April 2015 along with the Office of Management and Budget and the Small Business Administration’s Chief Counsel for Advocacy to meet with small lenders that may be affected by the rulemaking, and has gathered extensive feedback on the proposals from other stakeholders in the last year.
-This rulemaking builds on Bureau research, including a the Bureau published on these products in April 2013, a providing additional research in March 2014, a about online lenders’ debiting practices in April 2016, and ongoing analysis.
+This rulemaking builds on Bureau research, including a white paper the Bureau published on these products in April 2013, a data point providing additional research in March 2014, a report about online lenders’ debiting practices in April 2016, and ongoing analysis.

 The Bureau also expects to issue a final rule this summer to create a comprehensive set of consumer protections for prepaid financial products, such as general purpose reloadable cards and other similar products, which are increasingly being used by consumers in place of traditional checking accounts.
 The Bureau issued a proposed rule in November 2014 to bring prepaid products expressly within the realm of the Electronic Fund Transfer Act and its implementing Regulation E as prepaid accounts and to create new provisions specific to such accounts.
 The Bureau also proposed to amend Regulation E and Regulation Z (which implements the Truth in Lending Act) to regulate prepaid accounts with overdraft services or credit features.